usnistgov/policy-machine-core/README.md

 - Resource Operations: Represents access on a resource (object).
 - Query Operations: Query the policy information.
 - Routines: A set of operations, with access checks on each statement rather than the routine itself or its args.
-- Basic Functions: Reusable utility functions that do not access the policy.
+- Functions: Reusable utility operations that do not access the policy.

-Only Admin and Resource operations emit events to the EPP.
+Only `Admin` and `Resource` operations emit events to the EPP.
 All operations define a set of [FormalParameters](./src/main/java/gov/nist/csd/pm/core/pap/operation/param/FormalParameter.java).
-Admin, Resource, and Query operations can define FormalParameters with RequiredCapabilities which are a set of access rights a user needs on the actual argument in the call to the operation in order to successfully execute the operation.
+`Admin`, `Resource`, and `Query` operations can define FormalParameters with RequiredCapabilities which are a set of access rights a user needs on the actual argument in the call to the operation in order to successfully execute the operation.
 The access rights defined in the RequiredCapabilities must be [resource access rights](./src/main/java/gov/nist/csd/pm/core/pap/modification/OperationsModification.java)